McGinnis Venture Competition

 The Executive Summary must be 3-5 pages in length.
 Please use the Executive Summary/Mini-Business Plan [pdf] for guidance.

 A 5-minute Video Pitch targeted to investors is also required.
 You should pretend you are pitching to real investors and include all pertinent information.
-Record your Video Pitch and insert a Vimeo link on Startup Compete.
+Record your Video Pitch and insert a link on our online platform.

-The Executive Summary and Video Pitch must be submitted on Startup Compete.
+The Executive Summary and Video Pitch must be submitted on our online platform.

 *If you need to borrow video equipment to make your video, visit Clusters Multimedia Lending.